mindsphere/mindconnect-nodejs/CONTRIBUTING.md

 ...
 ```

-make sure that the tests are running and create a pull request.
+Make sure that the tests are running and create a pull request.
 We would also really appreciate a CLI contribution.